ogyunal/BilShare/group/ogulcan_log.md

 Started to learn and work on how html&css is displayed on the frontend, created the base maven project that runs within tomcat server that has the template start for our project.

 ### ~ 28.04.2020 ~
 This week i worked on data services and figured out how cloud databases work with mysql.
+Learned how CRUD operations take place using JPA Repository-Entity-Service Pattern.

 ### ~ 01.05.2020 ~
 As a group, we all handled the version control system within our IDE's and started working on signup&login page.
 Learned more about the AWS Systems such as Elastic Beanstalk and Relational Database Services.